Ottoman destroyer Yarhisar: Design

-Built at Bordeaux by SA Chantiers et Ateliers de la Gironde, Yarhisar was 56.3 m long between the perpendiculars and 58.2 m long overall, with a beam of 58.2 m and a draft of 3.17 m.
+Built at Lormont by SA Chantiers et Ateliers de la Gironde, Yarhisar was 56.3 m long between the perpendiculars and 58.2 m long overall, with a beam of 58.2 m and a draft of 3.17 m.
 The displacement of the ship was 284 t.
 Her crew consisted of 7 officers and 60 sailors when she was built in 1907.

 The ship was powered by two vertical triple-expansion steam engines, fed by steam from two Normand boilers built by SA Chantiers et Ateliers de la Gironde.
 The engines had 5950 ihp and could accelerate the ship to 28 kn in 1907.
 Due to maintenance problems which were widespread throughout the Navy, the ship's speed dropped to 20 kn in 1912 and 17 kn in 1915.
 The ship could carry 60 tons of coal.

 As built, the ship carried a single Canon de 65 mm Modèle 1891 naval gun in front of the bridge, six QF 3-pounder Hotchkiss guns (three on each side of the ship) and two single 450 mm torpedo tubes located amidships and astern.